METALS-Copper rises in thin holiday trade as dollar weakens

 A weaker dollar makes greenback-priced metals cheaper for holders of other currencies.

-"Participation in Asia has dried up with the absence of Chinese traders, which has been helping to inject some calm.
+"Participation in Asia has dried up in the absence of Chinese traders, which has been helping to inject some calm.
 Markets would continue to move sideways this week," Ho said.

 The Shanghai Futures Exchange is closed until Oct.
 7 for holidays.